smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 we could be very confident in each change that was being made to the system and validate new releases faster than ever.

-TODO: Talk about these tests running more often to find environmental problems

 The testing forms two levels, the individual services then fully integrated.

 First commit tests run to verify the basic functionality at the lowest level.